dapr/cli/README.md

 This step creates the following defaults:

-1. components folder which is later used during `dapr run` unless the `--components-path` option is provided.
+1. components folder which is later used during `dapr run` unless the `--resources-path` (`--components-path` is deprecated and will be removed in future releases) option is provided.
 For Linux/MacOS, the default components folder path is `$HOME/.dapr/components` and for Windows it is `%USERPROFILE%\.dapr\components`.
 2. component files in the components folder called `pubsub.yaml` and `statestore.yaml`.
 3. default config file `$HOME/.dapr/config.yaml` for Linux/MacOS or for Windows at `%USERPROFILE%\.dapr\config.yaml` to enable tracing on `dapr init` call.
 Can be overridden with the `--config` flag on `dapr run`.